Why I May or May Not Go to Burning Man Next Year: Reflections of a Virgin Burner

 During all my time at Burning Man I never felt judged.
 I never heard burners speak of rich gentrifiers or non-contributing virgins—and not because they’re unaware of their changing culture.
 Still, I heard no complaints, and I suppose I have none myself—except that I didn't attend five years ago, because I sense it was a different Burning Man then.

 Since returning home I’ve wondered whether I’m part of this so-called gentrification.
 I’m a middleclass white male who detests yet profits from American consumerism (not by choice, I tell myself), and I invaded an alternative community in search of more honest connection.
 But I feel like I did it right: I packed minimally, I shared my talents and my resources, and I made art in the way I know how.
-And, let's be honest, I partied hearty, too.
+And, let's be honest, I partied heartily, too.

 But suppose I am one of these unwanted gentrifiers.
 Why, then, did I feel so at home?
 Why did I feel like I had found my own kind?
 Why, on my final day at Burning Man, was I ready to proudly accept the playa name I had been given?
 Radical inclusion, right?
 Which, if we're practicing, ensures even Silicon Valley rich kids are welcome (or Silicon Slopes kids, as in my case).